change2018/secondRepository/README.md

 # secondRepository
-this is a origin repository for test create a line for git match;
+this is a origin repository for test;
+create a line for git match;
 this is master branch;
 this is dev branch;
-create a local branch for test
+create a local branch for test;